Project Lead The Way

 The PLTW program at QO is constantly growing, we are currently working on getting the fourth and fifth years of the program in place, while working with our students we have two student groups focused on PLTW students, the Cougar Engineering Club and Girls in Engineering.

-- National Technical Honor Society - sponsored by Mrs. Adams, this honor society is designed for students that are taking classes in a variety of technical fields.
+- National Technical Honor Society - sponsored by Colleen Adams, this honor society is designed for students that are taking classes in a variety of technical fields.
 There are many opportunities for students to receive scholarships while offering guidance to other students taking technical classes and networking with individuals and companies in our community.

 How can I get involved?